 - Seek emergency medical care right away for anyone who gets a new or used patch in the mouth.
 If a new or used patch accidentally sticks to the skin of another person, remove the patch from their skin immediately, wash the exposed area of skin with water, and seek medical attention.

-- Do NOT use more than the recommended dose or for longer than prescribed without checking with your doctor.
+- Avoid using more than the recommended dose or for longer than prescribed without checking with your doctor.
 Do not change the patch more often than directed by your doctor.

 - Do not expose the patch application site or surrounding areas to direct sources of heat, such as heating pads, electric blankets, heat or tanning lamps, saunas, hot tubs, or heated waterbeds.
 Avoid sunbathing; long, hot baths; or other sources of heat to the body.
 Avoid activities that can increase body temperature.
 Tell your doctor if you develop increased body temperature (eg, due to exercise) or a fever.
 The heat may cause more medicine to be released into your skin.

 - The patch contains a strong narcotic pain medicine (similar to morphine, hydromorphone, methadone, oxycodone, and oxymorphone) in the form of a gel.
 If the gel leaks from the patch at any time, do not touch the gel.
 If you have unintended contact with the gel, immediately wash the affected area with large amounts of water only.
-If you have concerns, speak with your pharmacist or doctor for further instructions.
+Speak with your pharmacist or doctor for further instructions, If you have concerns,

 - If your pain continues or becomes worse or if you have side effects that concern you, contact your doctor.